 We previously filed an intellectual property suit against [24]7 Customer, Inc. in the Southern District of New York on March 6, 2014 seeking damages on the grounds that [24]7 reverse engineered and misappropriated our technology to develop competing products and misused our business information.
 Discovery in the New York case is in process.
 On June 22, 2015, [24]7 Customer, Inc. filed suit against us in the Northern District of California alleging patent infringement.
 On December 7, 2015, [24]7 Customer Inc. filed a second patent infringement suit against us, also in the Northern District of California.
 On January 5, 2016, the two California cases were consolidated for all pre-trial purposes.
-On March 9, 2017, the Court for the Southern District of New York in the Company's case against [24]7 granted the parties' joint request to voluntarily transfer the Southern District of New York case to the Northern District of California for consolidation with the referenced California cases.
 We believe the claims filed by [24]7 Customer Inc. are entirely without merit and intend to defend them vigorously.